 - Developed a Microsoft Excel-based model to forecast energy consumption effects of different adoption scenarios based on the Annual Energy Outlook 2017 reference case

-As a result of Z, INC.’s work, the EIA will use the report to understand CAV technology’s technical status and the potential impacts on transportation energy use for incorporation into the National Energy Modeling System, a modular computer energy system simulation model.
+As a result of Z FEDERAL’s work, the EIA will use the report to understand CAV technology’s technical status and the potential impacts on transportation energy use for incorporation into the National Energy Modeling System, a modular computer energy system simulation model.